 You can then save your photo as a JPEG, PDF, or even a Powerpoint file.

-Useful Tips When Scanning an Image With Your Phone
+Useful Tips on How to Scan a Photo With Your Phone

 1. Look for Even Lighting for a Clear Scan